The Stockholm Archipelago

 Nature and sculptures.
-Playing with textures, framing the elements of nature in a photograph and creating a souvenir.
+Playing with textures, framing the elements of nature in a photograph.
 Feeling at peace and at home near water.
 Had all these thoughts going through my Stockholm pictures from the Artipelag.

 As I often associate the experience in a city I traveled to with the photographs I make in a trip and photos of me in a place, I remember it all.